EURO GOVT-Italy rallies as ECB backstop trumps political crisis

 The moves have been supported by a broadly more optimistic mood around the global economy thanks to signals from the United States, as well as expectations of another strong message from the ECB on Thursday on its determination to see out the crisis.

-Despite the demand for higher-yielding bonds, ultra-low yielding Germany found plenty of willing buyers at an auction of five-year bonds which came at lower borrowing costs compared to a similar sale a month ago.
+“At the moment the market is looking through everything and saying ‘Italy is not going to be allowed to leave the euro zone and it’s got too much debt to be allowed to default, so actually this is quite a nice yielding asset,” said Lyn Graham-Taylor, strategist at Rabobank in London.

-“It shows that even though investors are relatively sanguine about the Italian political outlook, the unclear picture in Italy and the continued weakness of the euro zone economy are providing good support for the German government bond market,” said Nick Stamenkovic, strategist at RIA Capital Markets.
+The demand for higher-yielding assets tipped Bund futures , the euro zone’s safe haven of choice, 16 ticks lower on the day to 144.87.

-German Bund futures were four ticks higher on the day at 145.07 with the near-term outlook for core debt dominated by Thursday’s ECB meeting, at which dealers increasingly believe the central bank will signal an accommodative policy outlook.
+The near-term outlook for core debt was dominated by Thursday’s ECB meeting, at which dealers expect the central bank to hint at an accommodative policy outlook.

 “We think they’ll show they had a serious discussion on rates and with the new round of staff forecasts they may just pave the way for a cut,” a trader said.

-But, while that may encourage bonds broadly to rally in anticipation of lower rates, in the short term it may help keep investors in the mood to buy the euro zone’s riskier debt in preference to Bunds.
+But, while that may encourage bonds broadly to rally in anticipation of lower rates, in the short-term it may help keep investors in the mood to buy the euro zone’s riskier debt in favour to Bunds.

 “At the moment risk assets seem to take central bank dovishness on board more than bonds do,” the trader said.